Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/assignments/profit_calculator_assignment.md

 ## Question:

-A man bought a box of pencils for 30 cedi.
+A man bought a box of pencils for 30 GHS.
 If the box contains 24 pencils, determine the selling price of one pencil that would result in a profit.

 ## Situation:

-A man bought a box of pencils for 30 cedi.
+A man bought a box of pencils for 30 GHS.
 The box contains 24 pencils.

 ## Task: